 Entry Date.
 Once you have satisfied the eligibility conditions described above, you will be eligible to participate under the Plan on your Entry Date.
-For this purpose, your Entry Date is the first day of the month coinciding with or next following the date you satisfy the eligibility conditions described above.
-For example, if you satisfy the Plan's eligibility conditions on April 12, you will be eligible to enter the Plan on the following May 1.
-If on the other hand, you satisfy the eligibility conditions on November 12, you will be eligible to enter the Plan on the following December 1.
+For this purpose, your Entry Date is the first day of the payroll period coinciding with or next following the date you satisfy the eligibility conditions described above.
+For example, if you satisfy the Plan's eligibility conditions during a payroll period, you will be eligible to enter the Plan on the first day of the next payroll period.